Local Group Governance

 Join Context (within Group)

-Context identity created
+Context identity resolved

 Member Removal Cascade